 - And lead us not into temptation, but deliver us from the evil one

 Simply put we look to God for our daily needs.
 Leave the future to him.
 In the past few years my prayer request has change from praying for things to a prayer of becoming more Christ-like in my daily walk.
 As I take a close look at this psalm, the Lord’s prayer and the life of Christ from the Gospels I realized that our daily prayer is a prayer for God to need our physical needs and a prayer to guide us in the activities of the coming day.
 That all!
-In this process the things that God has taken out of my life and the things He has brought into our life has richly blessed me.
+In this process the things that God has taken out of my life and the things He has brought into my life has richly blessed me.
 The psalmist stated better than I could in verses eleven and twelve of this psalm.
 So just take refuge in Christ, rest in the peace he gives you, and enjoy the blessings he brings your way.

 One of the interesting facts about the Bible is that it is a great history book of the nation Israel.
 One interesting period of this history is the first one hundred and twenty years of nation under the three kings: Saul, David, and Solomon.
 If we looked at the first one hundred and twenty years in American history 1789 – 1909 we can see how much God has blessed this nation just like Israel was blessed.
 This time period in American history would represent the time period of the presidents from George Washington to William Howard Taft.
 During this time period our nation grew from the thirteen original states to forty-six states.
 It grew from the western boundaries of the nation being the Appalachian Mountains to the western boundaries being the Pacific coast.
 It grew from a colonial state that just gained its independence to one of the most powerful nation in the world.
 When we look at the history of Israel during these one hundred and twenty years, we must consider that the growth of the nation of Israel was also similar to the growth of the America during her first one hundred and twenty years.
 It grew from a group of disorganized tribes to the most powerful nation on earth at that time.
 When studying the psalms, the reader must realize that much of the history of this book was written during the latter part of Saul’s reign and the reign of David as king.
 By understanding the history of this time period and the relationship between Saul and David, as well as the relationships of David with his sons and other officials we can grasp a better understanding of the psalms.